h0tbird/meshlab/docs/book/src/components/hypervisor.md

 # Hypervisor.framework

-The drivers used on MacOS (`HyperKit` and `QEMU`) employ MacOS’ `Hypervisor.framework`.
-This framework manages the networking stack for the instances.
-On creation of an instance, `Hypervisor.framework` on the host uses MacOS’ “Internet Sharing” mechanism to create a virtual switch and connect each instance to it (subnet 192.168.64.*) and provide DHCP and DNS resolution on this switch at 192.168.64.1 (via `bootpd` & `mDNSResponder` services running on the host); this is configured by an auto-generated file `/etc/bootpd.plist` - but editing this is pointless as MacOS re-generates it as it desires.
+The drivers utilized on MacOS, specifically `HyperKit` and `QEMU`, rely on MacOS' `Hypervisor.framework` to manage the networking stack for the instances.
+When an instance is created, the `Hypervisor.framework` on the host employs MacOS' *"Internet Sharing"* mechanism to establish a virtual switch.
+Each instance is then connected to this switch with the subnet address 192.168.64.*.
+Furthermore, the host provides DHCP and DNS resolution services on this switch through the IP address 192.168.64.1, facilitated by the `bootpd` and `mDNSResponder` services running on the host machine.
+It is worth noting that attempting to manually edit the configuration file `/etc/bootpd.plist` is futile, as MacOS will regenerate it according to its own preferences.

 Is the `bootpd` DHCP server alive?
 ```console